 Antique Needle Work: An 18th Century Sampler

-The old sampler hung on my wall for years.
-My mother said that my grandmother probably bought it an an antique shop in the 1950s.
-It was simple and sweet, and rather plain.
+An old sampler hung on my wall for years.
+My mother said that my grandmother probably bought it an antique shop in the 1950s.
+It was simple, sweet, and rather plain.
 I did not really study it.
 But, after some time, I realized that it was old and fragile, so I put it away to get it out of the light and out of the potentially destructive reach of my boys.

-Last summer, my son's girlfriend decided to take up cross stitching.
-We looked at patterns together and talked about the old tradition of young ladies creating needlework.
-How the practice fell by the wayside and how now, there is a new appreciation for that beautiful art.
+Last summer, my son's girlfriend decided to take up cross-stitching.
+We looked at patterns together and talked about the old tradition of young ladies creating needlework—how the practice fell by the wayside, but now there is a new appreciation for that beautiful art.

 Suddenly, I remembered the old sampler that I had put away.
-I rummaged through the press cupboard and fetched the old sampler, taking a good long look at it in the process.
+I rummaged through the press cupboard and fetched it, taking a good long look at it in the process.

 "Hey, this looks really old," I said.

-I Found Who Made My Antique Sampler (Almost)
+How I Almost Found The Person Who Made My Sampler

-So, I Googled all the names and the surnames as well.
-BOOM!
-Up popped a Brinton Family Genealogy created by one Danial Garrison Brinton (born in 1837), put up by the New York Public Library.
+I Googled all the names and the surnames as well.
+Boom!
+Up popped a Brinton Family Genealogy created by one Danial Garrison Brinton (born in 1837) that put up by the New York Public Library.
 The genealogy itself was obviously old.

 - Elizabeth, b.
 April 28, 1786